romainkassel/08_cub3d/README.md

 ## Notes to take in mind

-### Running program with a map as argument
+### Maps as argument

-Within steps above, I have chosen the map_main_ok.cub map as argument because it is a valid and very complete map.<br />
+Within steps above, I have chosen the `map_main_ok.cub` map as argument because it is a valid and very complete map.<br />

 But feel free to select any map located in the folder `config_files/`.<br />

 Just take in mind that, for testing purposes and to meet project requirements, some maps are valid while others are rejected by the program.

 ### Window size

-In order to fit small screen sizes, the default size for the MiniLibX window is 962x601.<br />
+In order to fit small screen sizes, the default size for the MiniLibX window is 962x601 px.<br />
-If you want, you can update this parameters by :
+If you want, you can update these parameters by:
-1. Openning the file `/includes/cub3d.h`
+1. Opening the file `/includes/cub3d.h`
-2. Replacing the constant SCREEN_W and SCREEN_H by the values of your choice
+2. Replacing the constants SCREEN_W and SCREEN_H by the values of your choice
 3. Saving your new screen resolution
 4. Building the project again by running `make fclean` and `make` or directly `make re` (if you just run `make`, changes will be ignored)

+### Player movements and point of view (POV)

+Here are the default keyboard keys for player movements and POV:
+- Rotate view to left: `left arrow`
+- Rotate view to right: `right arrow`
+- Move forward: `W`
+- Move back: `S`
+- Move left: `A`
+- Move right: `D`

+These controls have been designed for a QWERTY keyboard.

+If you want to customise them, for an AZERTY keyboard as example, you can:
+1. Open the file `/includes/cub3d.h`
+2. Replace the constants RIGHT_ARROW, LEFT_ARROW, UP_W, LEFT_A, DOWN_S and RIGHT_D by the keys of your choice
+3. Save your new setup
+4. Build the project again by running `make fclean` and `make` (or `make bonus`) or directly `make re` (if you just run `make` or `make bonus`, changes will be ignored)

 ### Building and running program with bonuses

 For this project, we decided to implement bonuses: wall collision management, a minimap and the ability to rotate the player's viewpoint with the mouse (left and right).

-In steps above, the `make` command built the program wit mandatory constraints.
+In steps above, the `make` command built the program with mandatory constraints.

 If you want to test bonuses, you just have to:
 1. Build the project with `make bonus`
 2. Run the executable `./cub3D_bonus` with the map of your choice (for instance: `./cub3D_bonus config_files/map_main_ok.cub`